jsinger67/parol/crates/parol/README.md

 ## State of the project

-Version 1 of `parol` is stable and production ready with all the usual disclaimers.
+* Version 1 of `parol` is stable and production ready with all the usual disclaimers.
+It receives fixes on branch `release1.0`
 You should use the latest releases available on crates.io with version >=1.

-Version 2 is still in its Beta phase.
+* Version 2 is still in its Beta phase.
+It receives fixes on branch `release2.2`

+* Version 3 is still in its Beta phase.

 ## Dependencies